 - The pedestrian suffered actual physical injuries

-Drivers are negligent when their actions or inactions fail to meet the level of care that a reasonable person would use under the circumstances—driving while intoxicated is example negligence.
+Drivers are negligent when their actions or inactions fail to meet the level of care that a reasonable person would use under the circumstances—driving while intoxicated is an example of negligence.
 When a driver has a blood alcohol level over the legal limit, he or she cannot drive reasonably under the circumstances because the alcohol impairs the driver’s judgment.
 The use of an electronic device or texting while driving is another example of negligent driving.

 Establishing Liability in a Personal Injury Lawsuit

 To succeed in a personal injury lawsuit, the injured pedestrian needs to prove that the driver’s negligence, recklessness, or intentionally poor driving caused his or her injuries.
 Under New Mexico law, drivers have three years from the date of the injury to file a lawsuit.
-At Hunt Law, our legal team conducts a thorough investigation into our clients’ cases.
+At Hunt Law, our legal team conducts a thorough investigation into all of our client’s cases.
 We gather witness testimony, CCTV footage, and any other evidence that assists us in proving the negligence of the driver.

 Our New Mexico Pedestrian Accident Lawyers Are Here to Help